 “What are you thinking?”

 “I don’t know.
-He’s not himself; he’s tense and preoccupied.
-I didn’t want to make too much of it, but then I heard about the CAGA visitoors, and I wondered.
-Maybe he’s in some kind of trouble.”
+He’s not himself, he’s tense and preoccupied.
+I didn’t want to make too much of it, but then I heard about the CAGA visit, and now I wonder.
+Maybe he’s in trouble or something.”

 "I have an unsettled feeling about the casino as well.
-I can’t think why, but it was on my mind before Arafat got kidnapped.
+I can’t think why, but it’s been on my mind.”

+Kristen waited to see if there was more, but Liz sketched a rolling motion with her hand, meaning that she should continue.
 “I went on the internet to find out what CAGA actually does.
 Their job seems to be to keep casinos clear of vices that are illegal in the host country.
-As opposed to, say, off track betting and prostitution, which of course are legal here.
+As opposed to say off track betting and prostitution, which are of course legal here.
 More like drug dealing and the child sex trade.
-They publish standards and regulations, of course, but it’s mostly about technical stuff that the casinos are supposed to take care of themselves.
+They publish standards and regulations, of course, but it’s mostly about technical stuff that the casinos are supposed to take care of.
 Like honest slots, balanced roulette wheels, and properly weighted dice.
 When they intervene, it’s about issues that give the industry a bad name.”

-“The thing is, Adam said that CAGA is auditing his books," I finally said..
-Yet, I didn’t find anything like that in their charter, nor in various newspaper articles that I found.
+“The thing is, Adam said CAGA* is auditing his books.
+And I didn’t find anything like that in their charter or in the newspaper articles that I read.
 There was one case where skimming was uncovered, but that was largely thanks to casino management.
-Why would CAGA want to see Adam's books?”
+Why would CAGA* want to see his books?”

-Adam's not much of a liar, so CAGA probably was vetting the financials.
+It was hard for Kristen to think straight.
+Nothing came through clearly; it was as though a butter churn were folding her thoughts over on top of one another.
+Dazed, she fell mute.
+Adam didn’t usually lie, so CAGA* probably was vetting the financials.
 But why?
-Adam had a reputation as an ace business manager.
-He was careful about details; sometimes he even caught things the accountant missed.
-And then, suddenly, the sea breeze turned clammy on my skin.
-The only reason Adam wouldn’t tell me the whole truth was if he himself were involved.
-It didn’t seem possible, but there was no denying the sinking feeling in my stomach.
+He had a reputation as a good business manager.
+He was careful about details.
+He made his goals.
+Sometimes he even caught things the accountant missed.
+Suddenly, the ocean breeze felt clammy on Kristen’s face.
+The only situation in which Adam wouldn’t tell her the whole story would be one where he himself was involved.
+It didn’t seem possible, but there was no denying the sinking feeling in her stomach.